-Our Behavior Guidance Policy is designed to build a positive relationship between teachers and children, and to reinforce appropriate behavior, discipline, and self-esteem for the children in our program.
-Our Behavior Guidance Policy was established with core concepts derived from the NAEYC.
+Our Behavior Guidance Policy is designed to build a positive relationship between teachers and children, and to reinforce appropriate behavior and self-esteem for our children.
+This policy was established with core concepts derived from the NAEYC, and the requirements of Illinois regulations.